-When I committed myself to stay away from alcohol for a month, I had no idea what to expect.
-I was so comforting to those social drinks, you know, having a glass of wine with friends.
+When I started January without alcohol, I had no idea what to expect.
+I was so comforted by those social drinks, you know, having a glass of wine with friends.
 It wasn’t just the alcohol; it was my habit, the familiarity, the sense of relaxation it brought.
 But something inside me knew it was time for a change.
 I began to realise how alcohol was affecting my mind and my mood.
 It just felt like the right time to make a shift.
-Taking a break didn’t just give my body a rest, it gave my mind the space to reset and find clarity.
+Taking a break didn’t just give my body a rest; it gave my mind the space to reset and find clarity.
 It wasn’t immediate, but as the days went on, I started feeling the benefits in ways I didn’t expect.
 In fact, it was during this journey that I found myself inspired to start Sans Drinks!
-It’s been quite a journey and it’s no better time to share the experience with you!
+It’s been quite a journey, and there’s no better time to share the experience with you!

 1. Clearer mind and less anxiety